Contending Forces: Modern reception

 Contending Forces garnered mixed reviews from modern readers, especially in regard to the issues with gender embedded within the novel.
 Though Sappho Clark is widely regarded as a feminist character, the debate surrounding her position as a victim has led some to question the feminist nature of the text.
 Poet Gwendolyn Brooks wrote that Hopkins' novels revealed the author to be "a brain-washed slave [who] reveres the modes and idolatries of the master", a position which has generated much debate.

 While there are conflicting interpretations of the treatment of women in the text, contemporary critics often praise Hopkins' ability to "raise the stigma" of her race.
 For example, Houston Baker writes that the novel "insists on the rights of Black Americans to be fully integrated subjects, politically and economically", establishing a complex discussion on the rights and abilities of African Americans, particularly African American women, in post-Civil War society.

 The novel has also been regarded as a representation of the necessary political reaction to the treatment of African Americans.
-Thomas Cassidy calls the novel a polemic, arguing that "it has been constructed to convince its readers that the widespread lynching and raping of black people around the turn of the century constituted political terrorism which had to be combated by political means".
+English professor Thomas Cassidy calls the novel a polemic, arguing that "it has been constructed to convince its readers that the widespread lynching and raping of black people around the turn of the century constituted political terrorism which had to be combated by political means".